maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-60-cranberry.md

 ---
 layout: post
-title:  "Pacari - Chocolate Organico con Arandano Rojo – Cranberry - 60% Cacao"
+title: Pacari - Chocolate Organico con Arandano Rojo – Cranberry - 60% Cacao
 tags: [Dark, Cranberry]
 categories: [Pacari]
 ---

 (Note: the bar I'm trying is too old and the chocolate has spoiled over time.
 I'll try to go over it and imagine a fresh bar - but the evaluation obviously suffers, both in texture and taste).